PT 103 Logo

 6,500 yards

-Browning M2 .50 caliber Machine Gun, Aircraft Type A variant of the gun is the more common M2 HB (heavy barrel).
+Browning M2 .50 Caliber Machine Gun, Aircraft Type A variant of the gun is the more common M2 HB (heavy barrel).

 Aircraft type had: